 - Salt and let stand for 60 minutes to sweat then pat dry.

 - Place on your baking tray add the oil and harissa and toss together until the eggplant is well coated.1-2 tbsps Harissa paste, ¼ cup extra virgin olive oil

 - Roast the eggplants until they are golden brown, turning half-way through the cooking process (approximately 40 minutes total).
 Allow the mix to cool slightly when done.

 - In the meantime prepare the rest of your ingredients.

 - Rinse your rocket (arugula) and either pat dry with a towel or spin dry in a salad spinner.
 Transfer to a bowl.2 cups baby rocket/arugula, tightly packed

-- Rinse your cherry tomatoes, pat dry and then cut in half.
-Add to your bowl.
+- Rinse your cherry tomatoes, pat dry and then cut them in half.
+Add to your bowl.2 punnets cherry tomatoes

-- Put all your dressing ingredients in a small food processor blender and blitz until smooth.⅓ cup fresh mint leaves, 3 tablespoons lemon juice, freshly squeezed, ½ cup Greek yogurt
+- Put all your dressing ingredients in a small food processor or blender, season and blitz until smooth.⅓ cup fresh mint leaves, 3 tablespoons lemon juice, freshly squeezed, ½ cup Greek yogurt

 - Add your cooled eggplant to the bowl with the rocket (arugula) and tomatoes and toss until well combined.